 There are dozens of small waterfront hotels in Loutro, I’ve chosen to review here only the ones I’ve visited.
 But there are many more to check on Booking.com.

 Hotels in Loutro

-Great if you come without a booking, these friendly hosts will be willing to help you out.
-The place is quiet and I loved the family atmosphere.
-And it’s only meters from the beach.
+- If you come without a booking, the friendly hosts will be willing to help you out.

 Notos – Restaurant & Rooms